JeroenVdb/FileBinder/README.md

 FileBinder
 ==========
-When you have a set of files opened you can save this set and reopen them any other time when you need them again.
+Save a set of openend files to a binder and reopen them again anytime you need them.

 #### Commands